PeridotYouClod/gRPC-Makerboards/README.md

 ### Visualization
 * Graph.py - Reads the values from the Mongo Database and Graphs it.

+### Protobuf Files
+* config.proto - Defines how the config file should be created.
+* sensors.proto - Defines each of the Servers and all of the messages to the sensors.
+(TODO: too much currenty, break it up)
+* dao.proto - Defines the Dao Server and the query and reply fo database interactions.

 ## Set Up Environment

 ### Linux